enactjs/docs/src/pages/uses/automotive/index.md

 ### Automotive Grade Linux

-Enact powered the LG automotive UI at the Automotive Grade Linux booth during CES.
-This demonstration showcased the power and features that Enact can deliver when paired up with Web Application Manager (WAM) on AGL.
+Enact powered the LG automotive UI at the [Automotive Grade Linux](https://www.automotivelinux.org/) booth during CES.
+This demonstration showcased the power and features that Enact can deliver when paired up with [Web App Manager (WAM)](https://github.com/webosose/wam) on AGL.

 `youtube:https://www.youtube.com/embed/XUEGQxcnCik`